CreatorKit/creator-docs/creatorkit/Toolbox.md

 Initially you need to install dependencies required to build. run the following the terminal on your Ubuntu build machine

-<code>$ sudo apt-get -y install g++ gcc binutils bzip2 flex python perl make libncurses5-dev libssl-dev grep unzip gawk subversion zlib1g-dev build-essential git mercurial cmake python-nose python-lxml</code>
+<code>$ sudo apt-get -y install g++ gcc binutils bzip2 flex python perl make libncurses5-dev libncursesw5-dev libssl-dev grep unzip gawk subversion zlib1g-dev build-essential git mercurial cmake python-nose python-lxml</code>

 If you do not have repo installed run the following

+<code>$ mkdir -p ~/bin

 <code>$ curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo</code>

 <code>$ chmod a+x ~/bin/repo</code>

+Update your ~/.bashrc to add repo path in linux path permanently

+<code>export PATH=$PATH:~/bin/</code>

 You should now be able to run the following in a directory of your choice.